-What are the two highest appellate courts in Texas?
-Explain the difference between a civil and criminal case.
-Which is the highest Texas appellate court with jurisdiction over civil c ases?
+7. Define jurisdiction.
+8. What are the two highest appellate courts in Texas?
+9. Explain the difference between a civil and criminal case.
+10. Which is the highest Texas appellate court with jurisdiction over civil cases?
+11. How are appellate courts different from trial courts?

-What is meant by trial de novo?
 Explain how the jurisdiction of justice courts is different from municipal courts.
 What authority creates and grants authority to municipal courts?
 Name the two types of municipal courts, which dictate how municipal court proceedings are conducted.
 What kind of cases must be initiated in municipal court and not in any other court?
 With which courts does municipal court share jurisdiction?
 Over which type of criminal offenses does municipal court share jurisdiction with the justice courts?
 What is the geographic jurisdiction of the municipal court?
 What are the penalty limits of offenses over which municipal courts have jurisdiction?
 Can a municipal court case result in suspension of the defendant's driver's license by the Department of Public Safety?
 If so, why?
 Give an example of an offense for which the penalty requires a sanction in addition to paying a fine.
 What is the maximum amount of a fine for a Class C misdemeanor offense in the Penal Code?
 What is the maximum amount of a fine for a Class C misdemeanor outside of the Penal Code?
 What is the maximum penalty that a city council can establish for ordinance offenses involving public health and fire safety violations?
 If both the municipal and justice court have concurrent jurisdiction over a criminal case, which court retains jurisdiction?
 Why are lasting impressions of the American justice system often formed in municipal courts?
-What court(s) have jurisdiction in the cases described below: - An appeal from a district court: - A divorce case: - A speeding ticket: - A felony murder case: - An appeal from a municipal court:
+What court(s) have jurisdiction in the cases described below: - An appeal from a district court: - A divorce case: - A speeding ticket: